flyWang02/txture/README.md

-# TXT-ure: ASCII ART with webcam
+# TXTure: ASCII ART with webcam